ua-data7/introllms/docs/chatgpt_prompts.md

 Other LLM models (like [DALL-E](https://openai.com/product/dall-e-2){target=_blank} or [MidJourney](https://www.midjourney.com/){target=_blank}) produce images based on prompts.

+ChatGPT uses a form of syntax called [MarkDown](){target=_blank}

+!!!
+Tip "Grant ChatGPT access to the Internet"

+    By default, ChatGPT does not have access to the Internet, and is limited to the time period before September 2021 (as of mid-2023) for its training data time frame.

+    There are extension tools, like [WebChatGPT](https://www.webchatgpt.app/) which you can install in your browser (Firefox or Chrome), that will extend ChatGPT's reach to the internet.

+    What you're actually doing with this extension is automating the creation of a much larger promt message, which includes hyperlinks to resources on the internet.

+## :simple-openai: Prompt Writing

 ### **Types**

 ChatGPT asks for a message to begin its conversation.
 These messages are called "Prompts".

-Setting up the conversation with the appropriate type prompt will help narrow ChatGPT's potential response and improve results to subsequent prompts.
+Begin a conversation with a specific type of prompt.
+This will help narrow the potential range of responses and improve results to subsequent prompts.

+We are specifically working with ChatGPT in this section, but the same prompt types and traits can be used in all other LLMs.

 ???
 Tip "ChatGPT :simple-awesomelists: Awesome Lists"